 The team is divided into frosh/novice and varsity squads and heavyweights and lightweights train together.
 The varsity squad is made up of upperclassmen and those freshmen who demonstrate an ability to compete at the varsity level.
 Frosh/Novice rowers include both those who are new to the sport, and incoming recruited freshmen who are not rowing in the top varsity crews.
 Many members of Fordham’s championship crews began their careers as novices at Fordham.

 Fordham Men's Crew always encourages new students to join.
 Interested high school rowers should fill out the Prospective High School Athlete Form.
-High school students are highly encouraged to contact Coach Bonanno or Coach Dawe with any questions about our men’s rowing program.
-If you are currently a student at Fordham, you can get involved with Fordham Men's Crew by contacting Coach Bonanno or Coach Michelson.
+High school students are highly encouraged to contact Coach Bonanno with any questions about our men’s rowing program.
+If you are currently a student at Fordham, you can get involved with Fordham Men's Crew by contacting Coach Bonanno or Coach Gould.